Chinese punctuation: Spacing

 One instance of its usage is as an honorific marker.
 A modern example in 20th century Taiwan, is found in the reference to Chiang Kai-shek as 先總統　蔣公 (Former President, Lord Chiang), in which the preceding space serves as an honorific marker for 蔣公.
 This use is also still current in very formal letters or other old-style documents, as well as religious scripture.

-When Chinese is romanized, spaces are used to assist in reading.
-Rules vary between systems but most commonly – as in Hanyu Pinyin – the spaces properly occur between semantic divisions (i.e., words) but in practice are often placed between phonetic divisions (i.e., individual characters).
-In the Wade–Giles system, separate characters within a word were noted by hyphens but this is increasingly uncommon.